The Complete Guide to UFC 207: Rousey vs. Nunes

 Cruz moves constantly through the space of the cage, and that movement is the foundation of his game.
 He shuffle-steps, side-steps, pivots, turns, changes directions on a dime and is always in the process of creating new angles and ranges.

-Every new angle and distance creates a flow chart of possible actions for Cruz.
+Every new angle creates a flow chart of possible actions for Cruz.
 The same pivot in the face of a pressuring opponent might lead to a punching combination, a level change for a takedown, a clinch entry or a sneaky high kick.
 Opponents never have any idea of what's coming next because Cruz's potential options in each situation are effectively limitless.

 Offense and defense flow together seamlessly.
 The same angle that gives Cruz an opportunity to land a strike also takes him out of the path of a counter, with the net effect that he's almost never there to be hit.
 When he is in range, slick head movement makes it difficult to hit him cleanly.